RebekahEloise/RebekahEloise/README.md

 - 👋 Hi, I’m @RebekahEloise
 - 👀 I’m interested in ...
-Web accessibility for persons with disabilities and visual impairments
+Web accessibility for persons with disabilities and visual impairments, game development for visually impaired users.
-- 🌱 I’m currently learning ...
-Django/Python
+- 🌱 I’m currently learning ... refreshing my React.js skills
 - 💞️ I’m looking to collaborate on ...
-I have lots of ideas, let's discuss some of them.
-Feel free to reach out to me.
+Accessibility features, and accessible games, voice controlled games etc...
 - 📫 How to reach me ...rebekaheloisemiller@gmail.com

 <!---